Scroll down the page for brief descriptions. How would YOU like to participate?

 The Vestry is responsible for personnel management and the stewardship of our money and property.
 The Vestry has a legal and moral responsibility to manage our congregation’s resources, including operating funds, investment, furnishing, buildings and grounds, as well as as insuring the care of paid and volunteer personnel, so that they receive adequate compensation, benefits, equipment, resources, training, and support.

-In keeping with the mission of St. Stephen’s Congregation, the Community Outreach Program seeks to help individuals in need whether it be through the annual school supply drive in September, manning the truck to deliver furniture for Home Furnishings or sending two delegates to the monthly SICM meetings.
+In keeping with the mission of St. Stephen’s Congregation, the Outreach Committee seeks to help individuals in need locally, through the SiCM program, local schools and Episcopal Relief & Development.
 Our objective is to put our Christian intentions into action in our community by enlisting the personal effort of our members.
-Currently, there is an overall chairperson and each committee has an additional chair to organize the activities.
+Contact: Richey Woodzell

 Schenectady Community Ministries